TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

 Yes, .pyd files are dll's, but there are a few differences.
 If you have a DLL named ``foo.pyd``, then it must have a function ``PyInit_foo()``.
-You can then write Python "import foo", and Python will search for foo.pyd (as well as foo.py, foo.pyc) and if it finds it, will attempt to call ``PyInit_foo()`` to initialize it.
+You can then write Python "agiza foo", and Python will search for foo.pyd (as well as foo.py, foo.pyc) and if it finds it, will attempt to call ``PyInit_foo()`` to initialize it.
 You do not link your .exe with foo.lib, as that would cause Windows to require the DLL to be present.